carbonatedcaffeine/JuiceFileManagerMinimal/README.md

 3. to launch juicefilemanager type `python3 juicefilemanager4.0.py` (in the dir you installed into)

-#### Updating Modules

-in juicefilemanager type `15` and go follow instructions...

 ##### Notes On Updating!!!
 (Importent)

 if an update on github is made.
 It may take up to 5 minutes to the update to sync into github.
 So an update may not be installed instantly.

-### Update Information

---> Latest Version: 4.0

---> Latest Version Codename: Draco Dragonfruit

---> Latest Minor Update: NONE

---> Latest Beta Release: 4.5

---> Next Milestone Release: 4.5

---> Next Milestone Release Codename: Blooper Blueberry

-### Update Notes: 4.0

---> Options Are Now Individual Files!
-Bettter For Updates.

---> installJuice.py Will Install JuiceFileManager!

---> juicefilemanager4.0-1, -2 and -3 are for branches...
-They are for different dirs... but are renamed in the installer.

---> Update Module Will Be Updated To Update Modules One By One To Make Things Easy (This Will Also Update Your Update File)
+dules One By One To Make Things Easy (This Will Also Update Your Update File)

 ### This program can be used for: